lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 Getting started with gRPC and Kotlin - Learn why it matters and Build your first gRPC service and learn why it matters.md

 ```
 That's all we need to get a Kotlin gRPC server running.

-## Creating a gRPC Client in Kotlin
+## Step 4: Creating a gRPC Client in Kotlin

 Now, let's now write a client that connects to the server and sends a `CreateNote` request.